Our aim is to provide an environment in which students from a wide range of cultural, ethnic and religious backgrounds,

 14.5 The school will follow the procedures for managing allegations against staff, as outlined in keeping children safe in education 2015.

 14.6 Suspension of the member of staff against whom an allegation has been made needs careful consideration, and we will consult with the LADO

 14.7 Our lettings agreement for other users requires that the organiser will follow LA procedures for managing allegations against staff and, where necessary, the suspension of adults from premises.

-If a teacher or member of staff has concerns about the behaviour of another member of staff towards a pupil, he or she should report it at once to either Luke or Irma.
+If a teacher or member of staff has concerns about the behaviour of another member of staff towards a pupil, he or she should report it at once to Irma.
 Any concern will be thoroughly investigated under the school’s whistle-blowing procedures.
 If there is evidence of criminal activity, the Police will always be informed.
 Wherever possible, and subject to the rights of the pupil, the member of staff will be informed of the outcome of the investigation.
 No one who reports a genuine concern in good faith needs to fear retribution.

-A member of staff who uses the whistle-blowing procedure is entitled to have his/her name protected from being disclosed by Irma or Luke to the alleged perpetrator, without his/her prior approval.
+A member of staff who uses the whistle-blowing procedure is entitled to have his/her name protected from being disclosed by Irma to the alleged perpetrator, without his/her prior approval.
 However, it has to be recognised that his/her evidence may be required by the Police to be used in any criminal proceedings.

 17 Where a member of staff has concerns about a student

 If a teacher or other member of staff has concerns about any pupil or incident that touches upon child protection issues, he or she should report them as soon as possible to Irma.